 A con of television advertising is that viewers do not always actively listen to television commercials, and often try to skip or avoid them when given the opportunity.
 Also, not everyone tuning in will be part of your target audience making it easier to waste your advertising budget.
 Always consider which segments watch a particular television program before purchasing a slot.
 Although a primetime show may get more eyes, daytime or late-night television could be more targeted and save you money.
 Additionally, when selecting an advertising slot, we recommend booking live television where possible.
 When watching a football game, your users will be unable to fast forward through the commercial breaks if they want to watch the game as it is happening.

-Audio Channels: Radio & Podcasts
+2. Audio Channels: Radio & Podcast Advertising

-While radio technology was developed during the 19th century, the commercial capabilities of radio broadcasts was not harnessed until 1912, where record companies supplied free music to broadcasters in exchange for mentioning which company provided the record.
+While radio technology was developed during the 19th century, the commercial capabilities of radio broadcasts were not harnessed until 1912, where record companies supplied free music to broadcasters in exchange for mentioning which company provided the record.
 By the late 1920s, almost every U.S. radio station would play commercially sponsored programs.
 Today, traditional radio remains incredibly popular for listeners and advertisers alike – and with the rise of internet radio, it appears this audio-only method of advertising will remain popular throughout the digital revolution.

 Pros of Radio & Podcast Advertising